JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Arrays

 Functions that eat or spit out arbitrary arrays are supported, as long as the forward mapping _and_ conditions return arrays of the same size.
-Beware however, sparse arrays will be densified in the differentiation process.

 If the output is a small array (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.